hansake/Tektronix_Plot_10_graphics/README.md

 There is also a copy of Plot 10 code in the folder plot10_z80 that I ported a long time ago to the Z80 CPU on the Zilog RIO operating system.
 This code is not tested as I have not had access to a Z80 RIO system for a looong time now.
-(If someone knows where to find the RIO code, please send me this info.)
+(If someone knows where to find the RIO code, please send me info.)